 Isaac Newton was born at Woolsthorpe in the parish of Colsterworth, Lincolnshire on Christmas Day 1642, only son of Isaac, a farmer, and his wife Hannah (Ayscough).
 His father died before his birth and his mother married again and had three more children.
 He was educated in Grantham and at Trinity College Cambridge and became a Fellow of Trinity in 1667 and was Lucasian Professor from 1669 to 1702.
+His tutor Isaac Barrow is also buried in the Abbey.
 Elected a Fellow of the Royal Society in 1672, Newton served as its President from 1705 to 1727.
 He became Master of the Mint in 1699 and was knighted in April 1705.

 Newton is most commonly known for his conception of the law of universal gravitation, but his other discoveries and inventions in mathematics (e.g. the binomial theorem, differential and integral calculus), optics, mechanics, and astronomy place him at the very forefront of all scientists.
 His study and understanding of light, the invention of the reflecting telescope (1668), and his revelation in his Principia of the mathematical ordering of the universe are all represented on his monument in Westminster Abbey.

 Newton died unmarried at Kensington on 20 March 1727 and was buried in Westminster Abbey on 28 March.
 Before the funeral his body lay in state in the Jerusalem Chamber (a room in the Deanery) and his coffin was followed to its grave by most of the Fellows of the Royal Society.
 The Lord Chancellor, the Dukes of Montrose and Roxburgh and the Earls of Pembroke, Sussex and Macclesfield were pall bearers.
 The Hon.Sir Michael Newton was chief mourner (London Journal 8 April 1727)